Osprey Duro 1.5 Review

-There were quite a few components to the Duro that we enjoyed.
-This was the most affordable running vest that offered a magnetic sternum clip for the hydration hose and had several zippered pockets.
+There are quite a few components to the Duro that we enjoyed.
+This is the most affordable running vest to offer a magnetic sternum clip for the hydration hose and has several zippered pockets.

-The comfort/fit highlight of the Duro are its sternum straps.
-The shark-bite esq. clips snapped on and off of the rail giving you seriously quick adjustment.
-While these attachment points look like they might detach on their own under pressure, you have to pull out in order to unclip.
+On the other hand, the comfort/fit highlight of the Duro is its sternum straps.
+The shark-bite-esque clips snap on and off of the rail, giving you seriously quick adjustment.
+While these attachment points look like they might detach on their own under pressure, they don't — you have to pull out in order to unclip.

-There are also far more zippered compartments on this pack than other entry-level packs we tested making the organization of smaller items a bit easier, though overall storage suffered as many of the pockets shared the same space as other pockets.
+There are also far more zippered compartments on this pack than other entry-level packs we tested, making the organization of smaller items a bit easier.
+Still, overall storage suffers as many of the pockets share the same space as other pockets.
 The Duro is mostly slimmed down to the essentials and doesn't provide many of the features you get with the more refined running vests.

-We struggled to fill the hydration reservoir of the Duro as the handle is positioned in a way that keeps you from holding the top open.
-This wouldn't be too much of an issue if the spigot on Mt.
-Lemmon didn't require one of our hands to operate it.
+We also struggled to fill the hydration reservoir of the Duro as the handle is positioned in a way that keeps you from holding the top open.
+This isn't too much of an issue until you come across a spigot that requires one of your hands to operate it.
 This might seem quite picky, but if you're filtering water into your bladder, you might find yourself running out of hands.

 The Duro has a ton of zippered pockets.
-While this is a huge plus in being able to keep small items organized and help us keep from having to search endlessly for our chapstick, it's almost too much.
+While this is a huge plus in being able to keep small items organized, it's almost too much.
 The zippered pockets on the front of the vest share the same space as the large stuff pouches.
-Ultimately, if you had something voluminous stuffed into the pouches, it made the zippered pockets almost impossible to use since they share the same area.
+Ultimately, if you have something voluminous stuffed into the pouches, it makes the zippered pockets almost impossible to use since they share the same area.

 This pack is a good deal.
-Had the Circuit never been invented, the Duro would likely be our Best Buy award winner.
-That being said, there are a few things that could be improved to improve the efficiency and weight of this pack.
+Had the Circuit never been invented, the Duro would likely be our Best Buy Winner.
+That being said, there are a few things that could be improved to increase the efficiency and weight of this pack.
 Overall, though, it performed well in our tests, especially for the price.